mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

  ![Format of exposure data from GTEx](gtex_exp_data.png)

-## 4.2 Align the *Snp*-ID in the GTEx data with corresponding rs-ID.
+## 4.2 Align the *Snp*-ID in the GTEx data with corresponding rs-ID

 Since the data you downloaded is not in format for extraction of GWAS summary data using the **TwoSampleMR Package**, you will need to get the GTEx exposure data in **TwoSampleMR Package** format.
 You would need to align the variant_id with rs-ID of the *Snps* using the GRCh37 build.
 For this, you would need to download the *Snps* annotation file from GTEx.
-This file can be found in the *Reference* section:
+This file can be found in the *Reference* section of the GTEx portal:

  ![Location of the GTEx *Snp* annotation file](Gtex_annotation_des.png)